kareiku/misc/_guides/github-ssh.md

 layout: default
 ---

-# How to Connecting GitHub to Git SSH
+# How to Connect GitHub to Git SSH

 ## Steps for Generating an SSH Key